Applying for Employment Insurance benefits

-Along with your Benefit statement you will also receive instructions on how to complete your report with our Internet reporting service or our Telephone reporting service.
+Your Benefit statement will provide the information you need to complete your reports with our Internet reporting service or our Telephone reporting service.
 If you cannot complete your reports by Internet or by telephone, you will need to complete and mail them to us.
 To find out how to complete your report by mail, just follow these step-by-step instructions.

 Getting information about your EI claim

 My Service Canada Account allows you to view and update your EI information in one place using a secure Web site.
 With My Service Canada Account, you can:

 - confirm any decision made about your EI application

 - see details on your payments and deductions

 - view and update your personal information, including your mailing address, telephone number, and banking information for direct deposit